ChaitanyaGhodekar/Loch---Hospital-Management-System/README.md

 2. Appointment Record must have a doctor and time associated to it.
 3. Appointment Records with no patient assigned are available slots.
 4. Medical History is only recorded on a Appointment.

+####Scope for Further improvement
+1. Soft deletion of records by adding is_active field in database for entries.
+This will help in presering data.
+2. Refactor schemas.py at root of directory into different resource schema file for different resources and resolve circular import issue
+3. Write model class methods like get_all, save, get_by_id, delete for increasing reusability
+4. contact_info field should be unique and enforce constraints
+5. appoint_record time should be an enum of fixed slots and should be enforced by models as well as marshmallow ( Ensuring philosophy of fatty models and thin controllers)
+6. Pagination of records fetched
+7. Filtering records by kwargs passed

+##### Bugs
+1. Medical History - nullable false